-We account for our stock-based compensation as expense in the statements of operations based on the awards' grant date fair values.
+We account for our stock-based compensation as an expense in the statements of operations based on the awards' grant date fair values.
 We account for forfeitures as they occur by reversing any expense recognized for unvested awards.

 We estimate the fair value of options granted using the Black-Scholes option pricing model.
 The Black-Scholes option pricing model requires inputs based on certain subjective assumptions, including (a) the expected stock price volatility, (b) the calculation of expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
 Due to the lack of a public market for our common stock and a lack of company-specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility is calculated based on a period of time commensurate with the expected term assumption.
 The computation of expected volatility is based on the historical volatility of a representative group of companies with similar characteristics to us, including stage of product development and life science industry focus.
-We use the simplified method as allowed by the Securities and Exchange Commission, or SEC, Staff Accounting Bulletin, or SAB, No. 107, Share-Based Payment, to calculate the expected term for options granted to employees as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
+We use the simplified method as allowed by the Securities and Exchange Commission, or SEC, Staff Accounting Bulletin, or SAB, No. 107, Share-Based Payment, to calculate the expected term for options granted to employees, as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected term of the stock options.
 The expected dividend yield is assumed to be zero as we have never paid dividends and have no current plans to pay any dividends on our common stock.
-The fair value of stock-based payments is recognized as expense over the requisite service period which is generally the vesting period.
+The fair value of stock-based payments is recognized as an expense over the requisite service period which is generally the vesting period.
+In the periods prior to the IPO, the determination of fair value of our common stock required significant judgment.
+In the periods following the IPO, the fair value of our common stock is determined based on the quoted market price of our common stock.